HOME PAGE

 Rudras, the Howling Ones, are the Maruts, the sons of Rudra.
 They preside over 11 life-breaths (Rudra-Prana). , 10 of them representing physical and sensory entities and the 11th the individual soul or self.
 When they take leave of the body upon death, they wail (rud).
 1110 Rudras surround Siva and also serve as escorts for Yama.

-Asvins are the horse-headed charioteers associated primarily with sun and light and later with agriculture, cattle and horses, and also with medicinal plants for their healing powers, restoration of youth and prevention of death.
+Asvins (Satya and Dasra, the physicians of the Celestials) are the horse-headed charioteers associated primarily with sun and light and later with agriculture, cattle and horses, and also with medicinal plants for their healing powers, restoration of youth and prevention of death.
 They are considered the physicians of the mankind, as Dhanvantari is the physician of gods.
 They store the herbal pharmaceuticals in heaven and enjoy drinking Soma.
 They were known to cure the blind and the lame, restore fertility to the barren cows, and bring rain to relieve drought.
 They provided artificial limb made of metal to the amputees, a reference to surgery in Vedic times.
 They blow their Bakura (trumpets) and drive away the Asuras and Dasyus (demons and natives).
 They preserve the germ of life (ovary and its eggs) in all females.
 They were born of sun-god Dharma Vivasvat and Samjna, the daughter of Tvastr.
 Samjna could not bear the splendor and light of sun-god and left him to live as a mare; sun-god assumed the form of a stallion, found her and fathered the Asvins, thus the name Asvinikumaras.
 This is the reason for invoking Asvins in marriage ceremonies.
 Coomaraswamy opines that Asvins are Yaksas like Kubera.

 Maruts are storm-gods born of Siva and Prsni and associated with Indra (chief of gods) and Agni (fire-god) and Vayu (wind-god).
 Maruts bring on darkness, confuse the enemy and kill them.
-They have iron teeth and carry golden weapons ( lightning and thunderbolt).
-Their number varies from test to text: 180, 33, 7, 11, 49 (7x7).
+They have iron teeth and carry golden weapons (lightning and thunderbolt).
+Their number varies from text to text: 180, 33, 7, 11, 49 (7x7).
 Matsya and Vishnu Purana claim that they are born of Diti and Kasyapa.
 Indra cut the embryo of Diti into 49 pieces, hence 49 Maruts.
 They are the troop of gods.

 Ramanuja says that there are three parts to Brahman: The whole universe is His body.
 The triad consists of Isvara, cit and acit (prakara).
 Isvara is the antaryāmin meaning the inner controller of cit and acit.
-Cit is life, the sentient world of organisms from ameba to man, and plants.
+Cit is life, the sentient (world of organisms from ameba to) man, and plants.
 Acit is the world of matter, unmoving, and insentient.
 Upanishads mention Himalayas as an example of unmoving object.

 Your physical eyes are inadequate and therefore I bestow upon you the divine eyes in order that you can see My yogic powers.
 I am the sun, the moon, and the stars.
 I am Prāna.
 I am OM.
 I am Self-effulgence.
 I am brighter than the brightest light.
 With the Divine eyes, you can see My Universal imperishable Form, marvel and wonder.